understandable-machine-intelligence-lab/Quantus/README.md

 )
 ```

+#### Use quantus.explain

-In this example, we rely on the built-in `quantus.explain` function in order to recompute the explanations during the robustness evaluation procedure.
-Further hyperparameters for generating the explanations can be specified through a dictionary passed to `explain_func_kwargs`.
+Since a re-computation of the explanations is necessary for robustness evaluation, in this example, we also pass an explanation function (`explain_func`) to the metric call.
+Here, we rely on the built-in `quantus.explain` function to recompute the explanations.
+The hyperparameters are set with the `explain_func_kwargs` dictionary.
 Please find more details on how to use  `quantus.explain` at [API documentation](https://quantus.readthedocs.io/en/latest/docs_api/quantus.functions.explanation_func.html).

 #### Employ customised functions